chennin/rift-firsts-webpage/README.md

 ## Config

-Open `config.txt` and fill in all settings. `ZIPDIR` is the location of your downloaded Rift\_Discoveries\*.zip which should have been downloaded when you set up the firsts XML parser.
+Copy `config.txt.dist` to `config.txt` and fill in all settings. `ZIPDIR` is the location of your downloaded Rift\_Discoveries\*.zip which should have been downloaded when you set up the firsts XML parser.

 Also requires the database set up and filled in like in the firsts XML parser.